UCDCowShed/StudyBarn/Readme.md

 ##### Student ID: 917507227

 ## Summary of Project
 Our app “StudyBarn” helps students easily locate and explore study environments on campus, providing information on campus resources in each area.
 Features include filtering/searching for resources, recommendations, and saving favorite area, allowing newcomers to the campus an optimal study experience.

 ## Overview of the Code
 ### Structure of the App
 There are 3 main views that the user can navigate to, ExploreView, MapView, and ProfileView, through the SelectView bar on the bottom of the screen.

 ### ExploreView
-The ExploreView includes a FilterBar on top and a ScrollView of a list of places.
+The ExploreView includes a FilterBar on top, and a ScrollView of list of place.
 When tapped on the FilterBar, it navigates to a FilterView, whose information is shared with the MapView's FilterBar.
 Each area listed on the ScrollView navigates to a DetailsView for the area.

-Inside the DetailsView, more information about the area is listed as well as the subareas associated with it.
-Users can interact with the subareas by favoriting them.
-Then an API request will be sent to the server to add that area to the list of favorite areas to be displayed on ProfileView.
+Inside the DetailsView, more information about the area is listed as well as the subAreas associated with it.
+User can interact with the subAreas by favoriting it.
+Then an API request will be sent to the server to add that area into the list of favorite areas to be displayed on ProfileView.

 ### MapView
+We used Apple's MapKit to display the map, and used annotations to mark relevant locations.
+The filter also filters out the irrelevant locations.
+On tap, it shows information of the area, and navigates to the DetailsView when clicked on.

 ### ProfileView
+The ProfileView includes the user's information from their Google Login as well as an option to log out.
+The recommendations are implemented based on the user's most visited area.
+We randomly choose the features that is relevant to the area and recommend places with the same features.
+It also displays the favorite places once the user favorites it.

 ## Models
 ### User
 The UserModel contains these variables: userId, email, name, photoUrl, dateCreated, and favorites.
 The photoUrl comes from the Google profile image after the user logs in with the Google account.
 The favorites contain the subarea ids that the user liked.

 ### Area
 The AreaModel consists of these variables: areaId, name, rating, images, openHour, closeHour, latitude, longitude, outdoors, indoors, groupStudy, quietStudy, microwave, printer, dining, outlets, computers, and visited.

 - The rating will be set to 0 by default.
 The app does not have a rating system yet but once the rating system feature gets added, rating value will be used.
 - The image value is the paths to the images stored in the firebase Firestore.
 - Outdoors, indoors, groupStudy, quietStudy, microwave, printer, dining, outlets, and computers are the boolean values that default to be false.
 - The visited value gets updated when the user enters the area.
-It is the ***total*** visited people.
+It is the
+  ***total*** visited people.
 Once the app gets more users, these values will be used to provide approximate busyness/crowdedness of the area.

 ### SubArea
 The SubAreaModel consists of these variables: subAreaId, name, areaId, floor, images, outdoors, groupStudy, microwave, printer, dining, outlets, computers, bougie, lecture, independent, bustling, grassy, and rating.

 - The AreaId is the area that the subarea is associated with.
 - These features - bougie, lecture, independent, bustling, and grassy - are determined by us to use for the personalized study spot recommendation system in the future.
 - The rating value will be used after we implement the rating system.

 ## How to Fix Common Issues
 1) If "No Account for Team "XXXXXXXXX".
 Add a new account in Accounts settings or verify that your accounts have valid credentials." and "No profiles for 'ucdavis.cs.ecs189e.StudyBarn' were found: Xcode couldn't find any iOS App Development provisioning profiles matching 'ucdavis.cs.ecs189e.StudyBarn'." errors show up, please set it to your own ***Team*** and ***Bundle Identifier***.
 2) If you find "Package.resolved file is corrupted or malformed" or "XXXX library/package not found/unresolved" errors, do the following steps:
 - 1) Run this in your terminal
 ```
 cd StudyBarn.xcodeproj/project.xcworkspace/xcshareddata/swiftpm
 rm Package.resolved
 ```
 - 2) Rebuild the app.

+## Source of Data
+As the current students of UC Davis, we believe that we know best of where the interested areas are, so we compiled a list of areas that are now included in the app.
+We took pictures of some of the areas ourselves and found some of them online.
+We stored it in Firebase and accessed it when the user opened the app, so the users don't need to have it downloaded on their device.

 ## How to Test User Location Tracking
 1) Run the app